Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 - Do we gate Type B by Buy Now % by default, and at what levels?

 **What Is Implemented Today (Quick References)**
-- Email cooldown and value similarity: `app/email_service.py:31` (10m) and RSI delta 5.0 at `app/email_service.py:32`.
+- Email cooldown and value similarity: `app/email_service.py:31` (10m base) and RSI delta threshold 5.0; per‑user cap 5/hour with digest.
-- Tick‑driven alert checks: `server.py:781`.
-- Heatmap alerts service and frequency gating: `app/heatmap_alert_service.py:24`, `_should_trigger_alert` `app/heatmap_alert_service.py:153`.
-- RSI alerts with in‑zone checks and 5‑minute cooldown: `app/rsi_alert_service.py:25`, `_check_rsi_conditions` `app/rsi_alert_service.py:377`.
+- Alert invocation from tick loop: `_check_alerts_safely` `server.py:876`, tick loop `server.py:913`, background tasks `server.py:1000+`.
+- Heatmap alerts: style‑weighted Final Score → Buy Now %, hysteresis, min‑alignment, per‑pair cooldowns; Type B flips with Only‑NEW K=3 and 1‑bar confirmation; see `app/heatmap_alert_service.py` (e.g., `_detect_indicator_flips`).
+- RSI alerts: bar‑close gating + crossings with confirmation and hysteresis; Only‑NEW K=3; per (alert, symbol, timeframe, side) cooldown; quiet hours; see `app/rsi_alert_service.py` (e.g., `_get_last_closed_bar_ts`, `_detect_rsi_crossings_with_confirmation`).
-- RSI correlation alerts (threshold + real correlation): `_should_trigger_alert` `app/rsi_correlation_alert_service.py:27`.
+- RSI correlation alerts: threshold + real correlation modes; bar‑close gating, warm‑up/stale checks; see `app/rsi_correlation_alert_service.py`.

 **Parity Statement**
-- Core coverage exists for Email delivery, basic Heatmap alerts, RSI alerts, and RSI Correlation alerts, but the current system is tick‑driven with in‑zone triggers and time/value cooldowns.
-The product spec requires bar‑close scheduling, crossing/flip detection with hysteresis, NEW‑only and confirmation logic, Buy Now % with style weights and minimum alignment, and Telegram delivery.
-These items are not yet implemented and represent the primary parity gaps.
+- The majority of the spec is implemented: Email delivery with cooldown/rate‑limit/digest, style‑weighted Heatmap Type A with hysteresis/min‑alignment/cooldowns, Type B flips with Only‑NEW and confirmation, RSI crossings with 1‑bar confirmation + hysteresis + quiet hours, and RSI Correlation (threshold + real correlation) with bar‑close gating and concurrency.
+- Remaining gaps: a dedicated bar‑close scheduler that drives all alert evaluations (Heatmap still invoked from the tick loop), Telegram delivery channel, and persistence of alert evaluation state in DB for durability.
+These are tracked in the Implementation Plan above.

 **Frontend/Supabase Follow-ups — Max Pairs/User (3)**
 - Frontend